microsoft/cpp_client_telemetry/README.md

 ## Versioning and changelog

 We use [SemVer](http://semver.org/) for versioning.

-For the versions available, see the [tags on this repository](link-to-tags-or-other-release-location).
+For the versions available, see the [tags on this repository](https://msasg.visualstudio.com/Shared%20Data/_git/Aria.SDK.Cpp/tags).

-It is a good practice to keep `CHANGELOG.md` file in repository that can be updated as part of a pull request.

 ## Authors

-List main authors of this project with a couple of words about their contribution.

-Also insert a link to the `owners.txt` file if it exists as well as any other dashboard or other resources that lists all contributors to the project.
+Project authors and contributors:

+* Max Golovanov <maxgolov@microsoft.com> - Azure PIE 1DS C++ SDK team
+* Miguel Angel Casillas Maldonado <micasill@microsoft.com> - Azure PIE 1DS C++ SDK team
+* Matt Koscumb (OTEL) <makoscum@microsoft.com> - Microsoft Office Telemetry team
+* David Brown (OTEL) <dabrow@microsoft.com> - Microsoft Office Telemetry team
+* Trevor Lacey <tlacey@microsoft.com> - Micorosft Information Protection
+* Jason Bray <Jason.Bray@microsoft.com> - Microsoft Edge (Anaheim)

+Please refer to (owners.txt)[owners.txt] file.

 ## License

+This project has adopted the internal open source model. (c) Microsoft - All Rights Reserved.
+We are currently working on contributing this project to open source under MIT license by April 2019.
+Please DO NOT SHARE THIS PROJECT SOURCE CODE EXTERNALLY until we satisfy all the legal requirements.

-This project is licensed under the < INSERT LICENSE NAME > - see the [LICENSE](LICENSE) file for details
+Please see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
+* We appreciate our long-term strategic partnership with Microsoft Office, Microsoft OneDrive, Microsoft Edge (Anaheim), Microsoft Information Protection SDK and many other of our customers.